derivativeresearchsystems/idiomatic.js/readme.md

     http://blip.tv/jsconf/jsconf2011-andrew-dupont-everything-is-permitted-extending-built-ins-5211542

-9. <a name="comments">Comments</a>
+## Comments

 * Single line above the code that is subject
 * Multiline is good
 * End of line comments are prohibited!
 * JSDoc style is good, but requires a significant time investment

-10. <a name="language">One Language Code</a>
+## One Language Code

     Programs should be written in one language, whatever that language may be, as dictated by the maintainer or maintainers.

-## Appendix
+# Appendix

-### Comma First.
+## Comma First.

 Any project that cites this document as its base style guide will not accept comma first code formatting, unless explicitly specified otherwise by that project's author.